<big>Glossary of Painting Terms</big>(As of July 2003)

 Diffusion

-into surrounding or adjacent layers, e.g. Perfusion or moisture exchange.
+into surrounding or adjacent layers, for example, to supply blood flow or facilitate moisture exchange.

 between the coated surface and the atmosphere, beneficial in...